 The OCC book club is back!
 And this time with “Prosperity without Growth” by Tim Jackson.

-As part of our Nordic Sustainability book club, The Overbooked Consultants Club, our plan is to read everything from social justice, economics, and climate change to corporate culture, change management, and self-help books.
+As part of our Nordic Sustainability book club, The Overbooked Consultants Club, our plan is to read everything from social justice, economics, and climate change to corporate culture and change management.
 And probably a lot in between.

 In this round of The OCC book club, we dove into the world of “Prosperity without Growth” by Tim Jackson, a British ecological economist.
 The OCC book club has spent the last few months exploring this fascinating and thought-provoking book, which challenges the very foundations of our economic system.
 Jackson’s vision for a post-growth economy prioritizes social and ecological wellbeing over endless economic expansion, offering a radical and inspiring alternative to the status quo.
 So buckle up, grab a cup of tea, and get ready to join us as we explore some of the main themes and ideas of this book.